crystalgnos/technical-writing-resources/README.md

 * [Google's Technical Writing Courses 1 & 2](https://developers.google.com/tech-writing)

 ## Markup Languages
 Learning a markup language is one of the easiest things you can do that will get you closer to being a technical writer.
-Start with HTML or Markdown before checking out XML (unless you don't want to, I'm not your boss).
+Start with HTML or Markdown before checking out XML.

 ### HTML
 * [MDN HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)